oreplay/oreplay-backend/README.md

 # REST API

-Our REST API will follow this priciples:
+Our REST API will follow these principles:
 - Statelessness: Each HTTP request contains all information needed to complete the request.
-- Well-defined HTTP methods: we are using GET, POST, PATCH and DELETE (as defined in the Controllers section) to perform different CRUD opperations
+- Well-defined HTTP methods: we are using GET, POST, PATCH and DELETE (as defined in the Controllers section) to perform different CRUD operations
 - Uniform interface:
   - Universal syntax: Each resource should be addressed with one single URI
   - The API is sending and receiving data using JSON